JamieDixon/jamiedixon.github.io/_posts/2014-01-08-introduction.markdown

 To complement the above there's also the point about being able to write.
 I'd like to be able to write well and I'm sure that writing regularly with a certain amount of accountability (That'll be you, dear reader), will spur me on to learn how to write and express ideas in something other than a torrent of barely comprehensible spaggetti.

 The plan, then, is to start writing on my journey to work.
-I spend an hour a day on the train and usually occupy that time with reading or playing sudoku (a word I can't actually say correctly most of the itme).
+I spend an hour a day on the train and usually occupy that time with reading or playing sudoku (a word I can't actually say correctly most of the time).
-I'll still read (currently half way through Partchett's Lords and Ladies and planning to complete his Discworld series before realising I was always a character, not an observer as I initially thought).
+I'm currently half way through Pratchett's Lords and Ladies and planning to complete his Discworld series before realising I was always a character, not an observer as I initially thought, so I'll still keep up the reading.

 The laptop that I've been using for the past 4 years ia almost at its end however, as luck should have it, I recently bought a MacBook from a friend.
 It seems like the right thing for a budding writer to do, sitting on a train with a Mac of some kind, whimsically annotating the goings on of an imagined landscape.